travelping/tetrapak/README.md

                   <guard> is something like:
                   "X==1" or "is_atom(A)" or "(X==2) or (Y==2)"

-If your want to debug some function by tetrapak yourself or by a tetrapak tasks (or for example: if your application have different behaviour in a test cases):
+If you want to debug some function by tetrapak or tetrapak tasks yourself (or if your application shows different behaviour in a test case for example):

-It is possible invoke redbug-like RTP pattern with a tetrapak start:
+It is possible invoke a redbug-like RTP pattern with a tetrapak start:

     DEBUG_SPEC="tetrapak_task"

-Or throw command option, where it possible to define more than one debug spec:
+Or a throw command option, where it possible to define more than one debug spec:

     -debug_spec "lists:seq(1,20)" "tetrapak"

-There is a debug command for tetrapak self
+There is a debug command for tetrapak itself.

     DEBUG=1 tetrapak

-Or
+Or:

     DEBUG=true tetrapak